Hyundai's South Korea labor woes strike again

 The key sticking point last year was the union’s request to scrap overnight work and reduce hours.
 The decades-old overnight shift system was abolished as of March.

-Last year’s strike was spearheaded by hardline union chief Moon Yong-moon, whose term expires next month.
+Last year’s strike was spearheaded by hardline union chief Moon, whose term expires next month.
 Kwon declined to comment on whether Moon will seek another term.

 A lengthy strike could disrupt sales not only at home but also exports to the United States and other countries.
 In the United States, Hyundai, once a stellar performer, is losing market share because of tight supply and ageing models such as the Sonata and Elantra.
 Hyundai and Kia combined saw their market share dip to 8.7 percent in the current year to July, down from last year’s record of 9.6 percent.